nativelibs4java/scalaxy-reified/README.md

 # Scalaxy/Reified

-Simple reified values / functions framework that leverages Scala macros ([OLD Scaladoc](http://ochafik.github.io/Scalaxy/Reified/latest/api/index.html)).
+Simple reified values / functions framework that leverages Scala macros (previously incubated at [Scalaxy](http://github.com/nativelibs4java/Scalaxy)).

-Package `scalaxy.reified` provides a `reify` method that goes beyond the stock `Universe.reify` method, by allowing composition / inlining of reified functions for improved flexibility of dynamic usage of ASTs.
+Package `scalaxy.reified` provides a `reified` method that goes beyond the stock `Universe.reify` method, by allowing composition / inlining of reified functions for improved flexibility of dynamic usage of ASTs.
 The original expression is also available at runtime, without having to compile it with `ToolBox.eval`.

 See slides from scala.io 2013 talk: [Practical reified trees (not only) for GPGPU](https://docs.google.com/presentation/d/1R61HTC6HMzmv7y6UqCSmVhy7kNk04l9cDg2vYHECZ98/edit#slide=id.p).